animate-css/animate.css/docsSource/sections/03-best-practices.md

 ### Infinite animations should be avoided

-Even tough Animate.css provides utility classes for repeating animations, including an infinite one, you should avoid endless animations.
+Even though Animate.css provides utility classes for repeating animations, including an infinite one, you should avoid endless animations.
 It will just distract your users and might annoy a good slice of them.
 So, use it wisely!

 ### Mind the initial and final state of your elements